Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 ThermoWorks Thermapen One

 The Thermapen ONE is our favorite overall instant-read thermometer.
 It boasted super-fast temperature readings—averaging 2.3 seconds—while also being one of the most accurate thermometers in the test group.
-The ONE comes with a certificate of calibration that ensures accurate readings, so we weren’t surprised when it registered accurate temperatures on all our tests.
-We also appreciate that this device can be re-calibrated if it ever happens to stray.
+The ONE comes with a calibration certificate that ensures accurate readings, so we weren’t surprised when it registered accurate temperatures during all our tests.
+We also appreciate that this device can be recalibrated if it ever strays.

 While the Thermapen ONE is one of the largest thermometers we tested, we actually thought that worked in its favor.
-It isn't heavy despite its size, and the lightly textured makes it both durable and comfortable to hold.
-The long probe kept our hands well away from the heat of the pan when measuring fryer oil.
+It isn't heavy despite its size, and the lightly textured material makes it both durable and comfortable to hold.
+The long probe kept our hands well away from the pan's heat while measuring fryer oil.

 For the price, you also get several other user-friendly features, like a backlit display that makes it easy to view in a dark kitchen and a display that rotates 360 degrees as you move it.
-It automatically turns on when you extend the probe and auto-shuts off without use to preserve the battery life.
+It automatically turns on when you extend the probe and auto-shuts off after use, helping preserve battery life.
 It's also one of the only models we tested that’s fully waterproof.

-Our only complaint here was that the settings for calibration and changing from Fahrenheit to Celsius are hidden behind a screwed-in battery panel, so you’ll need a Phillips head screwdriver to make any changes.
+Our only complaint here was that the settings for calibration and Fahrenheit-to-Celsius conversion are hidden behind a screwed-in battery panel, so you’ll need a Phillips-head screwdriver to make any changes.

 Pros